Trump was a disaster for wildlife. Here are 5 things Biden's Interior secretary can do to help.

 Unfortunately for many of these critters, re-listing a species under the Endangered Species Act isn’t as easy as it sounds.
 Federal listing decisions—both to list and delist—typically require a thorough scientific review, as well as input from outside experts and the public.
 It’s a process that could take a year or more.
 (Meanwhile, some states have taken matters into their own hands.
 Coloradans, for example, passed a first-of-its-kind measure in November to reintroduce wolves in the state.)

 But for animals whose decisions haven’t been finalized, Boyles says, a possible option is to delay the effective date of those decisions.
-Take the northern spotted owl, for instance: In Trump’s final days, officials moved to cut its protected habitat by 3.5 million acres.
+Take the northern spotted owl: In Trump’s final days, officials moved to cut its protected habitat by 3.5 million acres.
 The rule was set to go into effect on March 16.
-But late last month, Boyles explains, Biden’s Interior Department said that it will extend the effective date of the rule and reconsider it entirely.
+But late last month, Boyles says, Biden’s Interior Department said it will extend the effective date of the rule and reconsider it entirely.

 In some cases where litigation is pending, Boyles says, the Biden administration may have the option to admit the federal government’s rules were legally flawed—paving the way to throw them out.
 “What they need to do is start working on those options,” Boyles says.
 “And they’ve not been able to do that because they haven’t had a secretary in place.”